KhaosCoders/VSCodeBlockEndTag/README.md

 # VSCodeBlockEndTag
-A VisualStudio 2015 extension.
+A Visual Studio 2015 and 2017 extension.
 It adds an end tag to each code block with information about the header / condition